An algebraic formulation of the graph reconstruction conjecture: On the rank of a matrix obtained from Kocay's Lemma

 \subsection{Large rank implies few non-reconstructible graphs}

 As observed earlier, for any finite class $\mcc_n$ of graphs, $\card{\quotient{\mcc_n}{\sim}} \leq \card{\quotient{\mcc_n}{\cong}}$, and the bigger the number of distinct reconstruction classes, the smaller is the number of non-reconstructible graphs.
-The main result Theorem~\ref{t:main} of this section states that for any finite, recognisable class of graphs satisfying Kocay's lemma, the number of distinct reconstruction classes is bounded below by the rank of the matrix of covering numbers for any system of sequences of graphs.
+The main result of this section, Theorem \ref{t:main}, states that for any finite, recognisable class of graphs satisfying Kocay's lemma, the number of distinct reconstruction classes is bounded from below by the rank of the matrix of covering numbers, for any family of sequences of graphs.

 Let $\mcc_n$ be a finite, recognisable class of $n$-vertex graphs satisfying Kocay's Lemma.
 Let $\mathfrak{F}$ be a finite family of sequences of graphs on at most $n-1$ vertices.
 Let $M_{\mathfrak{F},\ip{\mcc_n}}$ be the corresponding matrix of covering numbers $c(\mcf,H)$, where $\mcf \in \mathfrak{F}$ and $H \in \ip{\mcc_n}$ (see Definition~\ref{d:matrix}).
 Let $W = \{ x \in \mathbb{R}^{\card{\quotient{\mcc_n}{\cong}}} \mid M_{\mathfrak{F},\ip{\mcc_n}} \cdot x \equiv 0 \}$ be a subspace of the vector space $\mathbb{R}^{\card{\quotient{\mcc_n}{\cong}}}$ over $\mathbb{R}$.
 We associate with $\mcc_n$ the constant $\alpha(\mcc_n) \coloneqq \card{\quotient{\mcc_n}{\cong}} - \card{\quotient{\mcc_n}{\sim}}$.